EightBitBanger/FrameEngineGamework/README.md

 <br><br/>
 ## Platform
-While this framework currently only supports windows, I look forward to porting to linix in the future.
+While this framework currently only supports windows, I look forward to porting to linux in the future.
 - Windows